-The Indian pharmaceutical industry has been witnessing significant growth over the past few years and is expected to grow to USD 100 billion by 2025.
-The drugs and pharmaceuticals sector has also attracted cumulative foreign direct investment of approximately USD 16.86 billion between April 2000 and September 2020 according to the data released by the Department for Promotion of Industry and Internal Trade (DPIIT).
-The Indian Government, in efforts to boost R&D in the pharmaceutical sector, has established six National Institutes of Pharmaceutical Education and Research (NIPER) and declared them as 'Institute of National Importance'.
+The Indian pharmaceutical industry has been witnessing significant growth over the past few years and is expected to grow to USD 130 billion in value by the end of 2030.
+The drugs and pharmaceuticals sector has also attracted cumulative foreign direct investment of approximately USD 699 million 6between April-September 2022 according to the data released by the Department for Promotion of Industry and Internal Trade (DPIIT).